New Page 1

 Use wet wipes to clean hands.

-Activity: - A HOUSE FOR …..?
+Activity: A HOUSE FOR...?

-KUW - nature of wood & string.
+KUW - nature of wood and string.

 CCL - follow instructions. look at diagrams. story line.